 Welcome to the Alabama State University Women's Track scholarship and program details page.
 Here you will get information about the college and information on their Women's Track program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities can be had and how to begin the recruiting process.

 Alabama State University Women's track Program Recruiting and Coaching Personnel

-If you are hoping to get recruited it's important to understand who to get in front of - and NCSA has the information you'll need.
-The Head Coach of the Alabama State University Women's Track program is Ritchie Beene.
-Additional essential staff include:
+If you're trying to get recruited it is critical to understand who to build a relationship with - and NCSA provides the details you need.
+The Assistant Men's and Women's Track Coach of the Alabama State University Women's Track program is LaShaunda Jones.
+Other major personnel include:

-Build a Free NCSA Profile to Begin Connecting with Coaches
+Build a Free NCSA Profile to Start Connecting with Coaches

 NCSA gives student high school athletes the tools and information they need to enhance their chances of being recruited by a Women's Track program, whether it's at Alabama State University or another college.
 Since 2000, NCSA has been connecting athletes and coaches which is a vital component of the recruiting process.
 This year on it's own there are 5768 Women's Track high school athletes utilizing the NCSA technology, network and scouting experts to get their highlights in front of 3401 coaches at 1574 colleges Women's Track programs across the country.